💬 Discuss

 💶 Currency strategy

-Both countries use Euros (Croatia adopted Jan 2023).
-One currency for the whole trip — first time in years.
+Both countries use Euros.
 Withdraw at bank ATMs (no FX fees with Schwab); avoid airport currency desks.

 ~$300 cash